BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: numAllPools

       unsigned int (*value field*)      Total number of pools handled by the numerical engine.
 This includes variable ones, buffered ones, and functions

+   .. py:attribute:: numProxyPools

+      unsigned int (*value field*)      Number of pools here by proxy as substrates of a cross-compartment reaction.

    .. py:attribute:: poolIdMap